isarrider/vbus2influx/README.md

 I have not written the code myself, only stated what I need and a young engineer from work hacked it together for me<br>
 and gave his blessing to put it up here under a permissive licence.<br>

+What it does is it uses the library from Daniel Wippermann to dissect the data stream and<br>
+a) displays this as raw content in a webserver<br>
+b) pushes the data to InfluxDB

 I included a dockerfile so it is (more) easy to deploy.

 Proof that the Pi3 is overkill...